Tomber991/Tomber991/README.md

 - 🎮 **Passion for Gaming**: I love creating gaming experiences that are immersive and fun.
 Currently developing **Dach RPG**, a pixel-art RPG featuring sausage dogs! 🐶
 - 💻 **Programming**: Proficient in Python, exploring game development with Pygame and Godot.
-- 🎯 **Life Goal**: To become a recognized software engineer specializing in cybersecurity and software design.
+- 🎯 **Life Goal**: To become a recognized software engineer specializing in scripting and software design.
 - 🌱 **Learning**: Always improving my skills in **software architecture**, **design patterns**, and **game mechanics**.

 ---